ten7/hosting-drupal-on-kubernetes/lab04_configuration.md

 Mounting a Configmap inside a Statefulset is the largely the same process as adding a Secret to a Deployment:

 1. Using a text editor, open the `mysql.yml` file you created earlier in the class.
 2. Update the `Statefulset` definition to add the `volumes` section.
-It should be at the indent level as `containers`:
+It should be at the same indent level as `containers`:
 ```yaml
 volumes:
   - name: "vol-flightdeck-db"